vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 let [a, b, c] = myArray; // a=1, b=2, c=3
 ````

 Much better, right?
-First item from array gets assigned to the first variable, second item in the array to the second variable and so on.
+The first item from array gets assigned to the first variable, the second item in the array to the second variable and so on.

-In the example above, we declared a new variables and assigned to them, but you can use existing ones.
+In the example above, we declared new variables and assigned to them, but you can use existing ones.

 Of course you don't need to use all the items from the source array: